From Local Windows to Adaptive Candidates via Individualized Exploratory: Rethinking Attention for Image Super-Resolution: Experiments

 \subsection{Ablation Study}

 We conduct ablation studies on the proposed IET-light model, with all models trained for 250k iterations on the DIV2K dataset at ×4 scale.

-\textbf{Effects of DLSG, Expansion and Sparsification Mechanism.} In order to demonstrate the effectiveness of the key design choices in the proposed individualized exploratory transformer (IET) model, we establish five models with different component combinations and evaluate their performance on Urban100 and Manga109 datasets, as shown in Table~\ref{tab:ablation_components}.
+\textbf{Effects of Propagation and Sparsification Mechanism.} In order to demonstrate the effectiveness of the key design choices in the proposed individualized exploratory transformer (IET) model, we establish five models with different component combinations and evaluate their performance on Urban100 and Manga109 datasets, as shown in Table~\ref{tab:ablation_components}.
 The first row represents the baseline model, where all modules are disabled.
-This configuration is equivalent to DLSG with dilation $d=1$, meaning that all blocks operate using only local neighborhood information.
+This configuration is equivalent to dilated attention, meaning that all modules use the same fixed attention candidate.